rpairo/exoplanets/README.md

 ## AWS Secrets Manager

 To avoid expose the API url directly to the code, as well as the Docker credentials, I have chose for the option to create an externalised service that vault and provide these details.
-Then I just have to store the IAM credentials in my GitHub Repository Secrets, and use them by GitHub Actions to login into AWS Secrets Manager, and retrieve the two Secrets that GitHub Actions require for the CI/CD Flow I have setup: 'exoplanets-analyzer-api-url-test' for testing, and 'docker-credentials' to login and push to Docker Hub the new Image.
+Then I just have to store the IAM credentials in my GitHub Repository Secrets, and use them by GitHub Actions to login into AWS Secrets Manager, and retrieve the two Secrets that GitHub Actions require for the CI/CD Flow I have setup: 'exoplanets-analyzer-api-url-test' for testing, and 'docker-credentials' to login, scan image vulnerabilities and push to Docker Hub the new image.

 For more security, I have created a custom IAM policy that only has read access only to both Secrets.
 I have also create an IAM specific user only for github actions, that implements the custom policy to have only the indispensable resources access.